Breaking Down HHC: Should You Try It?

 Lombard elaborates, “There’s a consensus that HHC hits receptors in the brain and body differently than THC, so it’s a great experience for people with a range of tastes and tolerances.”

-Side Effects and Risks of a Hydrogenated Cannabinoid like HHC
+Side Effects and Risks of a Hydrogenated Cannabinoid Like HHC

 As with any cannabinoid, we must say that despite its popularity, HHC comes with a few potential risks and side effects that are important to be aware of before consuming.

-The exact side effects of HHC haven’t yet been documented in humans or even animals.
 However, based on structural and effective similarities between HHC and delta-9, consumers may experience side effects similar to THC after trying HHC products.
-The negative side effects of THC consumption include the following:

-People are likely to experience these results if they consume higher doses of HHC than they realized.
-Overconsumption is often the cause of negative side effects of cannabis consumption, which are generally dose-dependent and self-limited in nature.
 It’s important to start with a low dose, even if you have a higher tolerance simply because it’s a new compound for the body.
 It may also feel stronger and more prone to side effects if it is combined with other cannabinoids, medications, or substances like alcohol, benzodiazepines, etc.

 In general, there are many risks associated with consuming HHC products simply because the cannabinoid is unregulated and we aren’t sure what kind of effects the hydrogenation process has on compounds like these.
-Hydrogenation has been found unhealthy for food products, but the science is still up in the air when it comes to the cannabis industry.

 RELATED: Does HHC Get You High?

-As an unregulated compound, it’s easier for brands to cut corners and curate products that are low-quality and, thus, unsafe to consume.
 So, you have to be extra careful when buying HHC products, ensuring you’re only buying from reputable brands that have tested their products for purity and potency.

 Is HHC Natural or Synthetic?